Part one of an experiment in which I attempt to grow potatoes in various containers.

 I recall my grandfather growing potatoes in the garden when I was a kid.
-He was recently retired and happily industrious in the backyard of their suburban home.
-Granddad grew a nice little garden of tomatoes, cucumbers, zucchini and other basic veggies that I wasn’t allowed to fuss with since I was a clumsy five-year-old.
+He was recently retired and happily industrious in the backyard of my suburban home.
+Granddad grew a nice garden of tomatoes, cucumbers, zucchini, and other basic veggies that I wasn’t allowed to fuss with since I was a clumsy five-year-old.
 The job that I was given was to help harvest the potatoes!
 He’d go through and turn over the row and I’d dig through and pull out the fist-sized taters and put them in a bucket.

 There have been a few decades since those summers and now I want to grow potatoes myself!

 I’ve been researching methods of growing potatoes in a different way than my grandpa did.
 Since our yard is not suited for digging into right now, we tend to grow most of our food in containers.

 So, when I realized that it was finally and truly spring and that I had three neglected potatoes that had sprouted in my cabinet, it was time to start my first potato crop!

 If you have some non-rotted, wrinkly sprouting potatoes, you can likely use them to grow a new generation of taters!
 If there’s any smell of rot, just toss them out.
 Not sure if they are rotted?
 Trust me, you will know.
 One whiff of potato rot is enough to keel someone over and make them cry for mercy.